dgraves4/steam-indie-success/README.md

 ## Data Collection

-Data is sourced from the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API), which provides access to user reviews and game metadata.
-This project focuses on extracting sentiment data, gameplay features, and game popularity indicators.
-For sample data (if available) and data processing scripts, refer to the `data/` folder and the `src/` directory.
+Data is sourced from the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API), which provides access to game metadata and user reviews.
+This project focuses on extracting game details, gameplay features, community engagement, and sentiment data.
+For sample data and data processing scripts, refer to the `data/` folder and the `src/` directory.

 ### Data Attributes